yogidevendra/docs/docs/tutorials/salesdimensions.md

 Step III: Launch the Sales Dimension application
 ---
-_Note_: Before launching the Sales Dimension application, shut down the IDE.
-If your IDE is running at the time of a launch, the sandbox might hang due to resource exhaustion.
+_Note_: If you are launching the application on the sandbox, make sure that an IDE is not running on it at the same time; otherwise, the sandbox might hang due to resource exhaustion.

 1. Log on to the DataTorrent Console (the default username and password are both `dtadmin`).